Paddington Railway Station (meet by the main ticket office - it's near Platforms 1 & 2) | Map

 Guided by Richard B

-Medium version: The Cotswolds of thatched roofs and honey-coloured stone and cottages wreathed in wisteria and honeysuckle.
+Medium read: We take you places where you'll want to stay.
+The Cotswolds of thatched roofs and honey-coloured stone and cottages wreathed in wisteria and honeysuckle.
 The Cotswolds of stone bridges and old mills and millponds.
 The Cotswolds of storybook villages and matchless flower gardens.
 The Cotswolds of... well, of rural England at its best.

 *The key is our low fixed costs – i.e., running London Walks off our kitchen table.
 That translates into extremely high-quality tours at a very reasonable price.

 Bored by traffic?
 Board the train.
 At PaddingtonRailway Station (see below).

 Richard – a top flight, professionally qualified guide (in an earlier incarnation he was an actor) who knows The Cotswolds inside and out, he's guided up there for over 20 years – meets you at PaddingtonRailway Station (meet Richard by the main ticket office – it's near Platforms 1 & 2).
 Richard will be with you the whole day.
 From the Paddington meet-up to bringing you right back to Paddington Station at day's end.